Big data in health care

-As Topol points out, we have tools and information that we’ve never had before – we can digitize and quantify almost every aspect of human beings.
-Just as Google maps have a satellite view, a traffic view, a street view -- we can now create a “Google medical map” of a human being from external features to anatomy (by scans) to physiology (by sensors), to DNA, RNA and chemical composition.
+According to Eric Topol, MD and executive vice president of the Scripps Research Institute, we now have tools and information that we’ve never had before.
+We can digitize and quantify almost every aspect of human beings.
+Just as Google maps have a satellite view, a traffic view, a street view – we can create a “Google medical map” of a human being from external features to anatomy (by scans) to physiology (by sensors), to DNA, RNA and chemical composition.
 “We can quantify the environment, which we could never do before – now it’s obtainable information,” says Topol.

 Big data is good to have, but it’s meaningless if you can’t put it into action.

 Tom Henry, VP of Knowledge Solutions, Express Scripts

 Topol’s description shows the enormous potential in using big data to individualize medical treatment – not only saving and improving lives, but delivering better medical care with improved processes, reduced waste and so much more.
 Let’s look at three organizations that are leading the way.

 Sepsis is an extreme inflammatory response to infection that can lead to tissue damage, organ damage or death.
 The condition moves fast, and it kills around a quarter million people in the US each year.
 It can be very hard to spot, particularly in hectic environments like emergency rooms.